GRAAL-Research/deepparse/README.md

 - parse multinational address using one of our pretrained models with or without attention mechanism,
 - parse addresses directly from the command line without code to write,
+- parse addresses with our out-of-the-box FastAPI parser,
 - retrain our pretrained models on new data to improve parsing on specific country address patterns,
 - retrain our pretrained models with new prediction tags easily,
 - retrain our pretrained models with or without freezing some layers,